kristinemlarson/gnssrefl/README.md

 For this reason we strongly urge that you install **wget** on your machine.
 You will only have very limited analysis abilities without it.

-# NEWS

-I have added defaults so you don't have to think quite so much.
+Recently I added more defaults so you don't have to think quite so much.
 The defaults are that
-you are using GPS and have a fairly standard site (not super tall, < 5 meters).
-Pleae note changes to **rinex2snr**, **quickLook**, and **gnssir**.
+you are using GPS receiver (not GNSS) and have a fairly standard geodetic site (i.e. not super tall, < 5 meters).
+If you have previously used this package, please note these changes to **rinex2snr**, **quickLook**, and **gnssir**.
-There are still optional inputs that allow you to vary things.
+Optional commandline inputs are still allowed.

 # gnssrefl